theNestruo/z80-asm-meter-vscode/README.md

 In Amstrad CPC architecture, all instruction timings are stretched so that they are all multiples of a microsecond (1&nbsp;&micro;s), which is approximatively equivalent to the duration of a NOP instruction.
 This extension can meter duration in "number of NOPs" for timing calculations on Amstrad CPC.

 ZX Spectrum Next Extended Z80 Instruction Set is supported.

-> ### Migration to version 5.x
->
-> The _Z80 Assembly meter_ extension started as a simple extension.
-To support different platforms, assembler syntaxes, macros, fake instructions, repetition blocks, and different total timing calculations, the extension grew and its configuration became cumbersome: some settings affected too many things, some other settings were unintuitive and caused undesired behaviour, etc.
->
-> Starting from version 5.0.0, the settings are properly grouped, are more fine grained, their default values make more sense for the majority of the users, and there are more customization options.
->
-> If you are migrating from any version prior to 5.x to version 5.x, some of your existing _Z80 Assembly meter_ settings may have been moved or renamed, or may have changed its default value.
-Please update your settings accordingly by following the [deprecation messages](#deprecated-settings).
->
-> &nbsp;